 All the people I know and trust who have looked deeply at nutrition have pointed me to this diet as the one that has gotten the most right.

-There’s a book that I have gifted many times, a simple diagram with a written explanation (which I've included here), and a stream of comments where the authors continue to answer specific personal questions — it’s pretty impressive.
-Search their website if you have questions:
+There’s a book that I have gifted many times, a simple (updated) diagram with a written explanation (which I've included here and which I have stuck to the front of my fridge), and a stream of comments where the authors (primarily Paul Jaminet) continue to answer specific personal questions and updates to their thinking — it’s pretty impressive and unusual.
+There’s also a fb community, but I would start by searching their website if you have questions:

 The Diet - Perfect Health Diet | Perfect Health Diet